-In the second century BC, Hipparchos, the greatest Greek astronomer, set up shop in Rhodes, where he invented mathematical astronomy and left his fingerprints on the Greek computer, the Antikythera Mechanism.
+In the second century BC, Hipparchos, the greatest Greek astronomer, set up shop on Rhodes, where he invented mathematical astronomy and left his fingerprints on the Greek computer, the Antikythera Mechanism.

-This computer, which archaeologists of the National Archaeological Museum in Athens dubbed the Antikythera Mechanism, or machine, is a marvel of heavens and Earth.
+This computer, which archeologists of the National Archaeological Museum in Athens dubbed the Antikythera Mechanism, or machine, is a marvel of heavens and Earth.

 Sponge divers from the small Aegean island of Symi discovered the bronze device in the deep waters of the tiny Ionian island of Antikythera in the spring of 1900.

-For about half a century, scientists, Greek and foreign, were shocked with an ancient Greek astronomical machine that worked with gears, the first gears that had survived from antiquity to modern times.
-So, not knowing what to make of it, they described it as an astrolabe, another ancient Greek invention, but of limited astronomical capabilities.
+For about half a century, scientists, Greek and foreign, were shocked with an ancient Greek astronomical machine that worked with gears—the first gears that had survived from antiquity to modern times.
+Hence, not knowing what to make of it, they described it as an astrolabe, another ancient Greek invention but of limited astronomical capabilities.

 It could identify planets and stars and measure the altitude of a celestial body above the horizon.

 The device, however, is at least 2,200 years old.
-Could the ancient Greeks have reached that high level of scientific technology?
+Could the ancient Greeks have reached such a high level of scientific technology?